javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 So, it effectively becomes an empty return.

-If we want our expression to wrap across multiple lines, we can put the opening parentheses in the same line as the `return` statement as follows:
+If we want the returned expression to wrap across multiple lines, we should start it at the same line as `return`.
+Or at least put the opening parentheses there as follows:

 ```js
 return (